GamesKnightStudios/GBBuilder/README.md

 cd PATH_TO_REPO
 3rdparty\bgb-1.5.8\bgb.exe -rom examples\EXAMPLE_NAME\build\EXAMPLE_NAME.gb
 ```

+## Online
+[Googulator](www.googulator.com) is an online GameBoy emulator that runs in the browser.
+It relies on a Google drive for loading game files so you will need a Google account.

+Sign in and link your Google drive account.
+Then go to the library tab, click 'Add games' and select

 ## EZ Flash Jr
 You can flash the .gb file generated to a gameboy cartridge.
 This is easiest with EZ Flash Jr [link](http://www.ezflash.cn/product/ezflash-junior/).